Fit as a Mama Bear

 In my career as a Certified Strength & Conditioning Specialist, I have had too many people to count come through my door complaining about knee pain.

-More often than not, these clients have been runners but there’s been lots of are not runners and still experience pain.
+More often than not, these clients have been runners but there have been lots of are not runners and still experience pain.

 While stretching and hip mobility work are part of the equation.
 The common denominator with almost all cases is weak glutes.